jan-kolarik/jan-kolarik.github.io/content/posts/terminal-presentation.md

 podman run -it fedora
 ```

-It will redirect you inside the container terminal:
+It will redirect us inside the container terminal:

 ```bash
 [root@fdee00b17d43 /]#